-Research and Creative Interestsfilm history, rhetoric and public culture, life history of objects and material culture, media archiving and preservation, ruins, cultures of obsolescence,
+Research and Creative Interestsfilm history, rhetoric and judgment, politics and aesthetics of obsolescence, space and place, life history of objects and material culture, media archiving and preservation,

-Saul also works as an Archivist Assistant at the Indiana University Libraries Moving Image Archive, where he assists in film preservation, library acquisitions, programming, and promotional events.
+Saul also works as a Graduate Assistant for the Black Film Center/Archive and as an Archivist Assistant at the Indiana University Libraries Moving Image Archive, where he works in film handling and preservation, acquisitions, programming, and promotion.

 “Wayfinding Media and Neutralizing Control at the American Shopping Mall.”
 Critical Studies in Media Communication, published online July 6, 2019, Print version forthcoming.

 Recent guest edited journals:

 “A Rhetorical Bestiary.” with Eds.
 Jeremy G. Gordon, Katherine D. Lind, and Saul Kutnicki.
 Rhetoric Society Quarterly vol 47. issue 3 (2017).
 Issue includes original essays from: Alex C. Parrish, Diane M. Keeling, Jonathan M. Gray, Emily Plec, Henry Hughes, & Jackson Stalley, Julie “Madrone” Kalil Schutten & Caitlyn Burford, Kristin Pomykala, Diane Davis, Debra Hawhee.

 “Putting ‘The Rest’ to Rest: Visual Culture and the Last Days of Kodak.”
 Moving Image and Media Studies Graduate Group Institute for Advanced Study: The Politics and Aesthetics of Obsolescence.
 Minneapolis, MN Oct 12 & 13.
 2018.

 Information Literacy and Special Collections in the Moving Image Archive.
 Indiana University Libraries.
 October 17, 2018.